camoto-project/gamemapjs/README.md

 You're ready to go!
 To add a new format:

- 1. Create a new file in the `map/` subfolder for the format.
+ 1. Create a new file in the `formats/` folder for your format.
+    Copying an existing file that covers a similar format will help considerably.

- 2. Edit the main `index.js` and add a `require()` statement for your new file.
+ 2. Edit `formats/index.js` and add an `import` statement for your new file.

- 3. Make a folder in `test/` for your new algorithm and populate it with files similar to the others.
-The tests work by passing standard data to each handler and comparing the result to what is inside this folder.
+ 3. Make a folder in `test/` for your new format and populate it with files similar to the other formats.
+The tests work by opening a sample map in the new format and ensuring it matches some expected values (like it only contains tiles the map format reports as being permitted).

     You can either create these files by hand, with another utility, or if you are confident that your code is correct, from the code itself.
-This is done by setting an environment variable when running the tests, which will cause the data produced by your code to be saved to a temporary file in the current directory:
+This is done by setting an environment variable when running the tests, which will cause the data produced by your code to be saved to a temporary file in the format's test directory:

         SAVE_FAILED_TEST=1 npm test
-        mv error1.bin test/map-myformat/default.bin
+        cd test/map-myformat/ && mv default.bin.failed_test_output default.bin

+If your file format has any sort of compression or encryption, these algorithms should go into the [gamecomp.js](https://github.com/Malvineous/gamecompjs) project instead.
+This is to make it easier to reuse the algorithms, as many of them (particularly the compression ones) are used amongst many unrelated file formats.
+All the gamecomp.js algorithms are available to be used by any format in this library.

+During development you can test your code like this:

+    # Read a sample song and list its details, with debug messages on
+    $ DEBUG='gamemap:*' ./bin/gamemap open -f map-myformat example.map info

+    # Run unit tests just for your format only
+    npm test -- -g map-myformat

-If you use `Debug.log` rather than `console.log` then these messages can be left in for future diagnosis as they will only appear when `--debug` is given.
+If you use `debug()` rather than `console.log` then these messages can be left in for future diagnosis as they will only appear when the `DEBUG` environment variable is set appropriately.

 ### Development tips